[Updated: February 21, 2025]

 Problem Setup

-Besides classes, each instance has following attributes:
+Besides classes, each instance has the following attributes:

 - Sepal length in cm